AgentGridAgentGrid Docs

 • System requirements - confirm your machine is supported (macOS ships for Apple Silicon and Intel).

-• Installation — download and install per platform.
+• Installation - download publicly, install, and authenticate the desktop app.

-• Quickstart — create a space, pick a project folder, spawn your first Claude agent.
+• Quickstart - create a space, choose a project, and start your first agent.

 On this page